ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

 ### Dispatching an action on another part of your model

 In this example we will dispatch an action that belongs to another part of your model.
-We don't recommned doing this, and instead encourage you to use the [listen](#todo) API, which promotes a better seperation of concerns.
+We don't recommend doing this, and instead encourage you to use the [listen](#todo) API, which promotes a better separation of concerns.

 ```javascript
 import { action, createStore, thunk } from 'easy-peasy';